 The Soundcore C30i are wireless only, so you can't use them for wired gaming.

-The Anker C30i come in two colors: 'White' and 'Black'.
+The Anker C30i come in two colors: 'White' and 'Black.'
 Our model is 'Black' (this is their label), and we expect both color variants to perform similarly.

 If you encounter another variant of these, let us know in the comments, and we'll update our review.

-Hot on the trail of the innovative Bose Ultra Open Earbuds Truly Wireless, the Anker C30i are a budget-conscious alternative with a similar, but more rigid, cuff shape that sits alongside the bottom of your ear, leaving the canal open so you can hear your environment.
-Still, there are other methods for obtaining a fit that allows you to stay aware during outdoor exercise, like the Shokz OpenFit Truly Wireless or one of the models from the Anker Soundcore AeroFit line, which use over-ear hooks and drivers that sit outside of your ear canal.
+Hot on the trail of the innovative Bose Ultra Open Earbuds, the Anker C30i are a budget-conscious alternative with a similar, but more rigid, cuff shape that sits alongside the bottom of your ear, leaving the canal open so you can hear your environment.
+Still, there are other methods for obtaining a fit that allows you to stay aware during outdoor exercise, like the Shokz OpenFit True Wireless or one of the models from the Anker Soundcore AeroFit line, which use over-ear hooks and drivers that sit outside of your ear canal.
 The dynamic driver-equipped design of the Anker C30i is much smaller and visually discreet, but the buds leak more than the Shokz OpenRun Bone Conduction.
 Unlike the Anker, the Shokz can be used by people with hearing aids (depending on the type of hearing impairment).
+If you want app support that the standard OpenRun lacks, you could also look at the Shokz OpenRun Pro 2 Bone Conduction, which uses a hybrid of dynamic drivers and bone conduction with a higher IP55 rating, but it's less affordable than the Anker.

-For your fitness or open-concept office needs, check out the best wireless earbuds for running and working out, best wireless Bluetooth earbuds under $100, and the best wireless Bluetooth earbuds.
+For your fitness or open-concept office needs, check out the best wireless earbuds for running and working out, the best wireless Bluetooth earbuds under $100, and the best wireless Bluetooth earbuds.

 The Anker C30i are decently comfortable.
-The unusual rigid, all-plastic C-shaped cuffs are a bit one-size-fits-most, meaning depending on your anatomy, they'll fit you better or worse.
+The unusual, rigid, all-plastic C-shaped cuffs are a bit one-size-fits-most, meaning depending on your anatomy, they'll fit you better or worse.
 They include two sets of silicone sleeves that can help adjust their fit and add grip.
-They're easy to place but lack the same degree of fit adjustment you get with the Bose Ultra Open Earbuds Truly Wireless, which have a flexible silicone 'hinge' to clasp with more or less tension.
+They're easy to place but lack the same degree of fit adjustment you get with the Bose Ultra Open Earbuds, which have a flexible silicone 'hinge' to clasp with more or less tension.
 As a result of the rigid design, the Anker cuffs can apply too much pressure over time and cause discomfort to the back of your ear, but your mileage may vary.
 Plus, if you have multiple piercings along your ear, they might not fit you.

 The controls are adequate.
 A touchpad is located on the back of each cuff in an intuitive, and you can reassign the default controls in the app.
 They emit tones for each registered command, chime when you hit max volume, and chime to signal pairing mode.
 Although, by default, there's no single tap command that helps mitigate misfires, you can dedicate a function to a single tap in the app.
 Sometimes hair can get in the way, and every so often, the touchpad registers a double tap as a triple tap, which is annoying when you want to pause your audio, and it skips to the next track instead.
 To adjust the volume the command is press-and-hold, which allows for precise adjustment, though, if you want to make drastic volume alterations it's a bit laborious.
 Of course, you can swap around the controls.